Disclosure: TerraHustle earns from qualifying Amazon purchases at no extra cost to you.

 If your dog is older and dealing with joint pain, you may also want to read our guide to the best dog beds for senior dogs with arthritis.

-The word “orthopedic” has no regulated definition in the pet industry.
+The word "orthopedic" has no regulated definition in the pet industry.
 Any manufacturer can print it on packaging without meeting a single foam standard.
-That means evaluating these products requires looking past marketing language and into the actual specs.
+That means evaluating these products requires looking beyond marketing language to the actual specs.

 We assessed each bed on the following criteria: